Poverty & Social Exclusion

 The coronavirus is pouncing on a world in which inequality has grown in the majority of countries, situated in an economic system that favors the hoarding of wealth, income, opportunities and natural resources by a few people.
 By not confronting this enormous crisis in a way that is different from others, we will be aiding a sharp growth in poverty and the widening of the gap that divides humankind into those that have access to protection and those that are left to the elements.

 In this booklet, we will be calling upon different people to tell us about their own experiences, in order to give us their personal testimony.
 These are real life testimonies which will invite us to discover faith from the perspective of justice.
+We expect some of these narratives will encourage us to think about the issues raised, but we hope they will also establish a form of dialogue with the reader: a private and personal dialogue which will help them to search for this pathway of faith in their own lives, a pathway which is a gift, and at the same time, an invitation to live life in all its fullness.

 The feminization of poverty has been long invisible, since analyses of poverty and social exclusion have not taken gender into account.
 The difficulty of access to education, to land and to credit together with greater in security and vulnerability in the labour market have contributed to female impoverishment, with the result that 'poverty has a woman's face'.
 This state of affairs needs to become more visible with gender understood as a risk factor when it comes to undergoing poverty.